-Nonetheless, ICT-rich learning environments are prerequisites to 21st Century models of learning.
-For example, we must be able to personalize the learning experience and ICT is the tool that makes this possible.
+Nonetheless, digital learning environments are prerequisites to 21st Century models of learning.
+For example, we must be able to personalize the learning experience and information and communication technologies make this possible.
 In fact, on-line learning, blended learning and virtual schools offer viable learning options for many learners, increase communication and collaboration and close the gap between learning opportunities available to students in urban areas versus rural and remote areas of Canada.
 The mobile classroom is fast becoming a reality and today's learners now have the technological capacity to access experts from around the world with a device they can hold in the palm of their hand.

 The shift to 21st Century models of learning is occurring in pockets across Canada.
-Many innovative Educators are delivering creative and learning experiences for students in their classrooms and often sharing their expertise with a community through remote access. , C21 Canada applauds these learning innovators but believes changes must be systemic and the pace of change accelerated.
+Many innovative educators are delivering creative and learning experiences for students in their classrooms and often sharing their expertise with a community through remote access.
+C21 Canada applauds these learning innovators but believes changes must be systemic and the pace of change accelerated.